a2roger/backup/w1_generativeart/readme.md

 #### Sketch: **`gridpixels`**

-Shows that agent rules can come from pixel information.
+Demonstrates how agent rules can come from pixel information.
+Here, each agent's colour is chosen as a pixel colour of an underlying image.

 Compare to GD sketch `P_4_3_1_01` which doesn't separate behaviours into agents and uses mouse input to vary parameters.

 See also GD **P.4.3.1**, p.
 302, and these code examples:
 * `P_4_3_1_01`: pixel mapping; each pixel is translated into a new element